 - Protecting a personal injury claim process by acting quickly

-If you need advice and assistance at this difficult time, please do not hesitate to contact us at Beswicks Legal and we would be happy to assist.
+If you need advice and assistance at this difficult time, please do not hesitate to contact us.
+We would be happy to assist.